piafson/minigrep/README.md

 ### Description:
-Searching for a given string value in a file
+Searching for a given string value in a file.